sntubix/m2m_latency/README.md

 - GPIO trigger time (set to LOW) in nanoseconds and converted to seconds starting from 0

 ## 6.5.
 Notes
- - **sudo taskset -c 3 chrt -f 99** launch programms at maxmium priority on core 3.
+ - **sudo taskset -c 3 chrt -f 99** launch programs at maxmium priority on core 3.
 It is needed for the GPIO to be set as fast as possible
  - **sync_test_server** must be run before **sync_test_client**
  - [WinSCP](https://winscp.net/eng/download.php) was used to transfert files between computer and RPI devices